Button Text

 In this performance my mission is simply in making a space and embroidering a question mark after the word "patience."
 I embroider with white thread.
 I do it calmly and in silence, I cope with my internal pain.
 White on white.
 This is traditional Ukrainian embroidery for clothes and towels used in special solemn occasions, this embroidery is the most complex and expensive.
 My white threads are not common ones – they glow in the dark.
 My question is barely noticeable during daytime, but at night it is the only thing that can be seen.
 It becomes white on black like the cold glow from fires and blasts.

 Me and Mila are sitting on a black platform called architecton.
 It is a sort of an Absolute.
-It is like the Black Square painting by Malevich, who was born in Ukraine, lived and worked in Ukraine, Poland and Russia.
+It is like the Black Square painting by Malevich, who was born in Ukraine, lived and worked in Ukraine, Poland and russia.
 But his "square" is like a bible for every artist.
 We want our "square" to become a platform for the questioning and answering.

 — Maria Kulikovska